NikKowPHP/social-brain/chapters/chapter-10.md

 *"Mark, thanks for making the time.
 Your expertise on this project is invaluable, and I see you as a key part of our team's long-term success."*
 *   **(REWARD: Status & Relatedness)**

-*"The purpose of this chat is to brainstorm how we can make our team collaboration meetings even more effective.
+*"The reason for this chat is to brainstorm how we can make our team collaboration even more effective.
 I've set aside 30 minutes for us to talk this through."*
 *   **(REWARD: Certainty)**

 *"I have a couple of observations, but before I share, I'd genuinely love to get your perspective first.
 How do you feel the collaboration is going?"*